Take Ivy: Authors

 Hajime (Paul) Hasegawa is from Hyogo Prefecture.
-After finishing his studies in the U.S. in 1963, Hasegawa returned to Japan to join VAN Jacket Inc. There he was responsible for advertising and public relations.
+After finishing his studies in the U.S. in 1963, Hasegawa returned to Japan to join VAN Jacket Inc., where he handled advertising and public relations.
 Hasegawa was the main coordinator and interpreter for the production of Take Ivy.
-Since then he held various managerial positions in Japan and abroad.
-He is currently serving as the executive director for Cosmo Public Relations Corporation.
+Since then he has held various managerial positions in Japan and abroad, including as the executive director for Cosmo Public Relations Corporation.